 How often do men watch, read, talk or think about porn?
 Online movies can quickly lead to you having the wrong idea of what good sex is really like.

 This may be both about what women want and/or how well you should be able to perform.
-The more you watch, the more you see muscle-strapped men going at it like crazy for 20 to 30 minutes.
+The more you watch, the more you find handsome, muscular men going at it like crazy for 20 to 30 minutes.

 But this is unrealistic and well beyond what the average man lasts for during sex.
 It’s also not what most women find adequate or even comfortable.
 If you look at the facts about premature ejaculation and how long women really want their partners to last, you’ll probably be surprised.

-- He may not be so attracted to whoever he’s having sex with.
+- He may not be attracted to the other woman/man.

-- He may be using pills like Viagra to keep going.
+- Use pills like Viagra to keep going.

 2. Men boasting about their sex lives

-Men like to brag and boast about their sexual prowess.
+Men like to boast about their sexual prowess.
 Not all men of course, but enough do to make others feel inadequate.
-Maybe they’re just choosing their ‘best’ moments and making it sound like that is how they are all the time.
-They may also just be exaggerating or plain lying.
+Maybe they just choose their best moments or get very creative with the truth.

 In the same way that when a group of men start telling each other jokes, everyone feels obliged to come up with jokes that are as funny, if not funnier, the same happens when talking about sex.